fmorriso/aacli-routing-scss/README.md

 ```

 It is also designed to use SCSS for styling.
+## Change Log
+* 2022-07-05 - upgraded to Angular 14.0.4 with corresponding updates to Angular Material and Angular Flex-Layout.
 ## Known Issues
-* 2022-07-05 - the use of ```enableTracing: true``` seems to have stopped working in Angular 14.0.4 because the console output no longer shows anything happening when going from one route to another.
-This was working sometime before that upgrade, but I cannot be certain.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.